delucis/v3.chrisswithinbank.net/bio/index.md

 staging an intimate responsiveness to one another and their instrument’s resonance.

+In addition to my compositional work, I have taught alongside Profs.
+Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
+I currently teach composition privately and for the Autumn Term 2021 am a Teaching Fellow in Music Technology and Computer Music at the University of Leeds.
+I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
+Fall 2018 saw the publication of [a special issue of _CR: The New Centennial Review_ on music and critical theory][cr], co-edited with philosopher Irving Goh.

-I recently graduated from the doctoral programme at Harvard University (USA) where my dissertation committee included Profs.
+I graduated from the doctoral programme at Harvard University (USA) where my dissertation committee included Profs.
 Chaya Czernowin, Vijay Iyer, and Hans Tutschku.
 I previously studied on the ‘Cursus 1’ programme at IRCAM (France), supported by an Entente Cordiale Scholarship, and at the